VA Hospitals and Mesothelioma Treatment

 If you are a veteran who had been diagnosed with mesothelioma or another, asbestos-caused cancer, then going to a VA hospital is a great option.
 As a veteran, you could be eligible for more benefits and compensation through the VA, but may be required to seek treatment at an approved facility.
 You could also have better access to cancer specialists.Get Free Mesothelioma Guide

 Why Should Veterans Go to VA Hospitals?

 The U.S. Department of Veterans Affairs, often simply called the VA, strives to provide quality care and treatment to brave veterans facing health-related conditions.
-The VA offers care at 172 medical centers and serves more than 9 million enrolled veterans each year.
+The VA offers care at 172 medical centers and VA hospitals and serves more than 9 million enrolled veterans each year.

 VA Boston Healthcare System

 The VA Boston Healthcare System is home to Dr. Abraham “Avi” Lebenthal.
 Dr. Lebenthal is one of the leading mesothelioma surgeons in the United States.
 He is the director of Minimally Invasive Thoracic Surgery at VA Boston Healthcare System-West Roxbury Campus and is an instructor in surgery at Harvard Medical School.
 Patients facing a mesothelioma diagnosis can receive treatment from Dr. Lebenthal and his team through the VA network.

 West Los Angeles VA Medical Center